Circle packings, renormalizations and subdivision rules

 It is both natural and important to understand the situation for infinite circle packings. \begin{question} Given an infinite simple plane graph $\mathcal{G}$, when is $\mathcal{G}$ isomorphic to the nerve of an infinite circle packing $\mathcal{P}$?

-If the infinite circle packing $\mathcal{P}$ exists, when is it unique (up to M\"obius maps)?
-Or more generally, what is its moduli space? \end{question}
+If such an infinite circle packing exists, when is it combinatorially rigid?
+Or more generally, what is its Teichm\"uller space? \end{question}

-The infinite case is more complicated.
-The question has been extensively studied in the literature for {\em locally finite triangulations}, and has generated numerous new tools and techniques (see \cite{RS87, He91, Sch91, HS93, HS94} or \S \ref{subsubsec:rt} for more discussions).
+The answer is more complicated in the infinite setting.
+It has been extensively studied in the literature for {\em locally finite triangulations}, and has generated numerous new tools and techniques (see \cite{RS87, He91, Sch91, HS93, HS94} or \S \ref{subsubsec:rt} for more discussions).